penumbra-zone/penumbra/notes/crypto/addresses_keys.md

 # Addresses and Keys

-The key hierarchy is based on a modified [Zcash Sapling][sapling-pdf] design, which we summarize here.
+The key hierarchy is based on a modified [Zcash Sapling](https://zips.z.cash/protocol/protocol.pdf) design, which we summarize here.
 In contrast to Sapling, Penumbra's transaction system includes support for [fuzzy message detection](./primitives/fmd.md), uses Poseidon for hashing, and uses `decaf377` instead of Jubjub, so that it can be